 What DHPs can not pay for

 - Reductions in income due to sanctions or a suspension of your benefit

-- For water, meals, fuel or other ineligible service charges included in your rent
+- Water, meals, fuel or other ineligible service charges included in your rent

-- To cover any shortfall in housing benefit that occurs when a benefit overpayment is recovered
+- Any reduction in Housing Benefit that occurs when a benefit overpayment is recovered

 Make a claim

 If you’re getting Universal Credit, you’ll need to tell us about the amount of rent you have to pay, before we can give you a DHP.
 Send us proof of your rent using the online form.

 If your claim is successful, you'll get a letter saying how much you'll get, how long it'll be paid for, and how it will be paid.